Investors and Partners

-On February 17, 2015, NuScale Power announced an agreement with AREVA for the performance of fuel design, testing and analysis services in support of NuScale’s Design Certification Application using AREVA’s proven HTPTM fuel technology.
-Also included in the agreement were AREVA’s diverse nuclear testing capabilities.
-These capabilities include critical heat flux testing, steam generator flow-induced vibration testing, and control rod assembly drop alignment testing, among others.
-On December 2, 2015, NuScale Power announced a furthering of the AREVA relationship by the signing of a contract to manufacture fuel assemblies.
-Under this agreement, AREVA will supply the initial cores for the reactors as well as subsequent reloads.
+On February 17, 2015, NuScale Power announced an agreement with Framatome (previously AREVA) for the performance of fuel design, testing and analysis services in support of NuScale’s Design Certification Application using Framatome’s proven HTP™ fuel technology.
+Also included in the agreement were Framatome’s diverse nuclear testing capabilities.
+These capabilities include critical heat flux testing, steam generator and control rod assembly drop alignment testing.
+On December 2, 2015, NuScale Power announced a furthering of the Framatome relationship by the signing of a contract to manufacture fuel assemblies and control rod assemblies.
+Under this agreement, Framatome will supply the initial cores for the reactors as well as subsequent reloads.

 In addition to these strategic relationships, NuScale has contracted with several other key engineering and manufacturing companies to support design of various components for its SMR design.
 These companies include such well-known names in the industry as Siemens, Curtiss-Wright, Precision Custom Components, Siet, MPR & Associates, Structural Integrity Associates, Konecranes, and GSE Systems.

 As expected for a state-of-the-art reactor design, NuScale’s maintains a relationship with a number of research entities that support the design and commercialization of its technology.
 Organizations that currently have active engagements with NuScale include: Idaho National Laboratory, Oak Ridge National Laboratory (Center for Advanced Simulation of Light Water Reactors), Sandia National Laboratories, Oregon State University, University of Wisconsin, and the Electric Power Research Institute.